MohabAbdElMohsen/Genesis-Objective-System/README.md

-# ARK Objective System
+# Genesis Objective System

-A modular **Objective System** as a Unity package for ARK Platform, designed to enhance modules, interactions, and steps management.
+A modular **Objective System** as a Unity package designed to enhance objectives management in your app.

 ## 📦 Installation
-You can install the **ARK Objective System** as a package from git url using the following link:
+You can install the **Genesis Objective System** as a package from git url using the following link:

 [📥 Git URL](https://github.com/Genesis-Creations/GameSystems.git#POI-System)

-You can install the **ARK Objective System** as a Unity package using the following link:
+You can install the **Genesis Objective System** as a Unity package using the following link:

 [📥 Download ARK Objective System](https://app-contents-genesiscreations-co.s3.us-west-1.amazonaws.com/POI-Systems.unitypackage)